howl-anderson/vimapt/README.md

 ### vimapt install

-In vim console, type `VimApt install xxx` and press enter.
+In vim console, type `:VimApt install xxx` and press enter.

 If everything is OK, you well soon get the `xxx` or packages